-The carbon-14 radiolabeled 2,3,7,8-TCDD, 1,2,3,6,7,8-HxCDD, and OCDD were used to evaluate recovery of PCDDs from the cleaned alumina.
+The carbon-14 radiolabeled 2,3,7,8-TCDD, 1,2,3,4,7,8-HxCDD, and OCDD were used to evaluate recovery of PCDDs from the cleaned alumina.
 Recoveries of the radiolabeled PCDDs from the activated acidic alumina precleaned by the procedure described above are detailed in Table 24.
 These data demonstrate that the selected PCDDs are quantitatively (greater than 90%) recovered from the precleaned acidic alumina.
-This procedure for cleanup of activated acidic alumina has been integrated into the analytical protocol (Appendix A) for routine application with sample preparation activities.
+This procedure for cleanup of activated acidic alumina was not initiated for the analysis of the lipid samples described in this report.
+However, it has been integrated into the analytical protocol (Appendix A) for routine application with sample preparation activities.